kaitlin-fair/ECE215/book/Block2Reading/Obj04/ECE215_B2_Obj04_Reading.md

 Therefore, higher frequencies are blocked using this circuit configuration.
 Clearly, this represents a low pass filter, but what is the cutoff frequency?
 With analog filters like this, we have to consider the real behavior of circuit components.
-In the previous lesson, we assumed the output of a filter is binary around the cutoff frequency (meaning, everything on one side of the cutoff frequency passes, while everything on the other side is blocked).
+In the ideal filter lesson, we assumed the output of a filter is binary around the cutoff frequency (meaning, everything on one side of the cutoff frequency passes, while everything on the other side is blocked).
 In reality, it's not as clear